 We are also developing models to help customers better manage their energy use, while at the same time looking at commercial opportunities to bring power to remote communities.

-In 2017, we invested in leading off-grid solar company SolarNow, which sells and installs solar systems and electrical appliances in Uganda and Kenya.
+As part of our energy access activities, in 2017, we invested in leading off-grid solar company SolarNow, which sells and installs solar systems and electrical appliances in Uganda and Kenya.

 We also invested in SteamaCo, a technology company which remotely operates hundreds of distributed energy systems across Africa.